|MEETING PLACE:||Stagecoach Inn – 201 Riverfront Drive, Salmon, ID 83467|

 We need to know as soon as possible about any dietary restrictions we should consider in planning your trip.
-If you have additional food allergies or necessary restrictions, we will do our best to accommodate your needs.
-However, there may be an additional supplemental menu fee ranging from $5-20 per person per day to cover our increased costs.
+If you have food allergies or restrictions, we will do our best to accommodate your needs.
+However, there may be a supplemental menu fee ranging from $5-25 per person per day to cover our costs.

 Beverages / Alcohol

-We provide two sodas per person per day, water, lemonade and a limited supply of beer and wine with dinner.
+We provide water, lemonade, a limited supply of sodas, and a limited supply of beer and wine with dinner.
 You are welcome to bring your own favorite beverages, alcoholic or non-alcoholic, in non-glass containers.
 If you choose to bring additional drinks or alcoholic beverages, please let us know in advance.
 For your safety and the safety of others, alcoholic beverages are limited to camp.